The value of compressor washes in aviation

 The air in the jet engine compressor is under extremely high pressure and temperature, causing an accelerated build-up of contaminants on the compressor blades.

-In a gas turbine such as that in a jet engine, thermal efficiency is a key component of performance.
+In a such as that in a jet engine, thermal efficiency is a key component of performance.
 The factors affecting thermal efficiency in this instance include:

 That last factor is the one we’re really interested in maximising as much as possible.